 Jubilation Articles Online Monthly!

 Open and available for event rentals!

 In addition to the programs offered to students through The Arts Council, Tuscaloosa, Northport, and The University of Alabama also have a wealth of information, activities, and services to offer local teachers in their quest for a well-rounded arts experience for their students.
 Opportunities range from museum tours and presentations to rehearsals and concerts, giving the younger audience a preview of the arts opportunities available to them in Tuscaloosa and West Alabama.

 The nationally recognized Kentuck Art Center welcomes small school groups for prearranged tours and demonstrations with Kentuck resident artists for a fee.
 Students ages 6 and up.
 Call 205-758-1257 for information.
-Visit website ›
+Visit the website here.

 CHOM offers a wide variety of educational opportunities and programs for students, preschool-6th grade.
-Programs and resources expand the school curriculum and enrich cultural and social education.
+Resources expand the school curriculum and enrich cultural and social education.
 Each visit is unique and participatory, and with teacher input, the museum staff will gear the visit toward class objectives.
-Admission charged; Reservations are required.
+Admission charged.
+Reservations are required.
 Call CHOM at 349-4235 for information.
-Visit website ›
+Visit the website here.

 Field trips to the Alabama Museum of Natural History are tailored to fit the needs of your group.
 Call 348-9473 to schedule a tour.
 The 320-acre Moundville Archaeological Park features the Jones Archaeological Museum, preserves 26 prehistoric, Mississippian-era Indian Mounds and presents the Moundville Native American Heritage Days.
-Included are traditional Plains-style dancing, storytelling, music, and craft demonstrations.
-To schedule a tour, call (205)-371-2234.
-Visit Alabama Museum of Natural History website›
+To schedule a tour, call (205) 371-2234.
+Visit the website here.